How to Make Green Tea Taste Better: Simple Tips That Actually Work

 6. Sweeten Smartly (If Needed)

 If you prefer slightly sweet green tea, avoid refined sugar.
-Instead, try:
+Instead, try a small amount of raw honey, a few drops of maple syrup, or stevia in moderation.

-That said, many Leaflins Tea drinkers find they don’t need sweeteners at all because the blends are naturally flavorful.
+That said, many Leaflins Tea drinkers find they don't need sweeteners at all — the blends are naturally flavorful enough to enjoy on their own.

 7. Use the Right Tea-to-Water Ratio